joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 Just like everybody has a different starting point, everyone wants to achieve something slightly different by specializing.

 At the most fundamental level, you either want to use specialization in a superficial way (to get some quick marketing wins, for example) or a deep way (to make it possible to cultivate exceptionally valuable expertise).
-But when I actually ask my clients why they want to specialize, I get an interesting range of answers.
+But when I actually ask my clients why *they* want to specialize, I get an interesting range of answers.
 Some specific examples:

 - "Just make my marketing easier/better"
-- "Just tell me how to build a pipeline of opportunity so I'm not hand to mouth"
+- "Just tell me how to build a pipeline of opportunity so I'm not living hand to mouth"
 - "I want better clients"
 - "I want to be a powerful expert"
 - "I want to build wealth"